Are you trying to find out how to read more books this year? Check out my tips below!

 Set a Goal on Goodreads –

 Goals are supposed to be specific and measurable, so pick a number that you can reasonably achieve and write it down somewhere.
 Goodreads is a website/app that keeps track of what you read.
 You can almost make lists of books you want to read, which is handy when you’re deciding what to read next.

 If you don’t use Goodreads or would rather use an Excel tracker, check out my Reading Tracker!
 It shows progress toward your yearly goal as well as loads of charts, graphs, and tables to analyze the books as you read!

-Listen to Audiobooks – Yes, this counts!!!
+Yes, this counts!!!
 I know some book people debate whether listening to a book on audio really “counts” as reading.
 Which is absurd.
 Are you absorbing the story?
 Yes.
 Ok then.
-Scribd is my favorite app for audiobooks since it’s only $9/month and has an incredible selection (including a bunch of new releases) of both audiobooks and ebooks.
-Plus, it’s unlimited.
-You can also find audiobooks for free through your library’s website.
-As a last resort, I’d suggest Audible, but that’s too expensive for me.
+You can find audiobooks for free through your library’s website.
+Audible is another option if you are willing to pay to listen to anything you want with no waits.

 I often have an audiobook playing while I’m washing bottles, making dinner, or folding the endless amount of baby laundry.
 You can buy a cheap pair of wireless headphones to make it even easier.
 I really ramped up my audiobook game during maternity leave when I took a walk with the stroller every single day.

 If you need motivation to read more, try out new genres.
 This is also a useful tip for breaking out of a reading slump.
 Sometimes, it’s demotivational (is that a word??) to read the same type of story over and over again.